Treasury and Payments

 A recent 2019 joint-study by Nielsen and Alipay showed that nearly 60% of businesses surveyed across 54 countries experienced an increase in foot traffic and sales after adopting Alipay because Chinese consumers could use their preferred local method of payment to make purchases abroad.

-Demographic changes are expected to accelerate the shift to digital payments.
 By 2025, 75% of the global workforce will be Millennial or Gen-Z, the first generations to have grown up as digital natives.6 Their ease with technology as retail consumers is a catalyst for change in the business world, demanding greater focus on the user experience.
 People who have grown up with digital are more open to different business models – the gig economy, for example.
 They expect simplicity, flexibility and transparency.

 There remains a gap between the digital and real-time nature of the retail experience and the operational reality of treasury.
 Fragmentation, manual and slow movement of funds and batch processes remain major sources of inefficiency.
 Moreover, emerging markets, home to the highest numbers of Millennials and Gen-Zs, are where the shift to digital payments has been most dramatic, making the gap between the retail and business experience even more pronounced.